Tackling the longspined sea urchin

-East Coast Rock Lobster Stock Rebuilding Strategy aims to rebuild lobster stocks to 20% by 2023 along the East Coast.
-Lobster are a known predator of long-spined sea urchin and their presence may assist to reduce the formation of barrens.
+East Coast Rock Lobster Stock Rebuilding Strategy helped rebuild rock lobster stocks along the East Coast.
+Lobster are a known predator of longspined sea urchin and their presence may assist to reduce the formation of barrens.

 There are currently no bag or possession limits for recreational fishers.